Sequence Sovereigns

 Note: the name “Forgotten Traveller” is a direct application of the Starmoth Initiative report 67-Q-C which recommends the use of adjective+noun denominations for nonhuman species.
 I am not a great fan.

-The exact expanse of the Forgotten Travellers' empire is unknown though they once occupied a non-negligible part of the galactic centre.
-Given the massive stellar density of the galactic bulge, there is a possibility that the Forgotten Travellers once were the largest known spacefaring civilisation, with controlled worlds numbering in the hundreds of millions, a total far greater than what the Sequence owned at its apex.
+The exact expanse of the Forgotten Travellers' empire is unknown, though they once occupied a non-negligible part of the galactic centre.
+Given the massive stellar density of the galactic bulge, there is a possibility that the Forgotten Travellers once were the largest known spacefaring civilisation, with controlled worlds numbering in the hundreds of millions.
+This total would be a far greater than what the Sequence owned at its apex.
 Their homeworld has yet to be located but is estimated to be somewhere near Sagittarius A*, at the exact centre of the Milky Way.

-Archaeological studies on Forgotten Traveller worlds show that their interstellar empire went through two distinct phases.
+Archaeological studies on Forgotten Traveller worlds indicate that their interstellar empire went through two distinct phases.
 The first and longest phase was characterized by the extreme rarity of AFAL drives through tight social and legal control.
-During this time period, the Forgotten Travellers expanded their bubble of controlled space to several billion systems (low estimate).
+During this period, the Forgotten Travellers expanded their bubble of controlled space to several billion systems (low estimate).
 The second period is much shorter, barely a few thousand years long.
-It is characterized by a sudden increase in AFAL activity as well as the sudden disappearance of 0.1 to 0.5% of all star systems within the galactic bulge.
-Historians can only speculate as to what exactly happened to the Forgotten Travellers but it is assumed that at one point in time the Forgotten Travellers made AFAL drives available to everyone which disturbed the very foundations of their society to the point planet-breaking weapons became as common as small arms in the industrial era.
+It is characterized by a sudden increase in AFAL activity, as well as the sudden disappearance of 0.1 to 0.5% of all star systems within the galactic bulge.
+Historians can only speculate as to what exactly happened to the Forgotten Travellers, but it is assumed that at one point, the Forgotten Travellers made AFAL drives available to everyone.
+This event disturbed the very foundations of their society to the point planet-breaking weapons became as common as small arms in the industrial era.
 After a few millennia in such a state, their interstellar civilisation withered and died.

-Note: 0.1 to 0.5% of all stars in the central bulge means several dozen million systems/planets.
+Note: 0.1 to 0.5% of all stars in the central bulge represent a dozen million systems/planets.
 The amount of destruction carried out by the Forgotten Travellers, even if it wasn't coordinated, is truly staggering.

 Note 2: The Sequence and the Forgotten Travellers existed at the same time.
-Though they probably never contacted each other it is impossible the Sequence did not notice the sudden disappearance of so many stars.
-They may have linked this eclipse to the usage of AFAL drives which might explain why they have such hatred towards devices capable of spacetime manipulation.
+It is impossible the Sequence did not notice the sudden disappearance of so many stars.
+They may have linked this eclipse to the usage of AFAL drives, which might explain why they have such hatred towards devices capable of spacetime manipulation.
 Maybe they think we are the Forgotten Travellers?

 Note: writings found on Tyra allude to the existence of a megastructure known as the Interdictor, which was built in the last days of the Forgotten Travellers' civilisation and aimed at preventing AFAL drives from working in its vicinity.
 It supposedly drew power from a black hole and was located near their homeworld.
 It is yet to be found.